jgehrcke/covid-19-germany-gae/README.md

-# Covid-19: case count in Germany by state over time
+# COVID-19 case count in Germany by state, over time

 The data set is provided via an HTTP API as well as through a comma-separated value (CSV) file.